-Perhaps, like Rosemary Counter from MoneySense, you have honed the art of engaging your service providers in meaningful conversation about needed change?
+Perhaps, like Rosemary Counter from MoneySense, you have perfected the art of talking to your service providers?
+You spark meaningful conversation about needed change.
 Your ability to respectfully draw attention to a lapse in service is helpful to all future customers!

-This kind of customer feedback is crucial to ensuring accountability and best practices.
-In a country where we pride ourselves on polite engagement and patient understanding, we need folks who are comfortable pointing out where this room for improvement!
+This kind of customer feedback is important to ensuring good service and best practices.
+In Canada we pride ourselves on polite speech and patient understanding.
+We need folks who are comfortable pointing out where there is room for improvement…graciously!

-As the economy does it’s wobbly thing, and as Christmas nears (with all of the joys, long-time grief, and stress that brings with it), consider your options in providing feedback on the customer care you’re receiving at every turn.
+As the economy does it’s wobbly thing, and as Christmas nears, consider your options in providing feedback.
+Is the customer care you’re receiving deserving praise, or needing improvement?

 Indicate your issue clearly, and outline your hoped-for outcome.
-Be mindful of the fact that the person you are talking to about your issue is likely not responsible for the problem you’ve run into — they’re just a regular bloke doing their job (hopefully doing it very well!), and they probably want to help you resolve things as happily as possible.
+What has happened?
+What do you need?
+The person you are talking to about your issue is likely not responsible for the problem you’re having.
+They’re just a regular bloke doing their job (hopefully doing it well!).
+They probably want to help you resolve things as happily as possible.

-Here at Donate a Car Canada we take every note of thanks for excellent customer service, and every concern about disappointment, to heart.
-Each donation is personal here (and we know it is for our receiving charities, too), so we’re eager to assist in every way possible, even if you have a customer complaint.
+Here at Donate a Car Canada we take every bit of feedback to heart.
+Each note of thanks for excellent customer service counts.
+Every concern about disappointment hits its mark.
+Each donation is personal here (and we know it is for our receiving charities, too), so we’re eager to assist.
+We do this in every way possible, even if you have a donor complaint.

-May your season be one of exceptional customer service and good cheer!
+So, thank you for taking time to let us know how we’re doing.
+We are here to serve.
+May your Christmas season be one of excellent customer service and good cheer!